USVI’s property market gathering pace

 - The Lumberyard: located just above the Cruz Bay ferry landing, this unique mixed-use development on the west coast of St. John offers four 2-3 storey buildings.

 - Sunset Ridge: located in Cruz Bay, time-share and condo units are available starting from US$575,000.
 Weekly time shares from US$7,500 to US$15,000.

 Mountainous St. Thomas is an ocean lover’s paradise.
 Hillside houses usually have magnificent views of the ocean.
 Snorkeling, scuba diving and windsurfing are popular tourist activities.
 St Thomas is home to USVI’s capital and largest city, Charlotte Amalie.

-Recent residential developments in St. Thomas include:
+Some residential developments in St. Thomas include: